 The Fair Housing Act is the set of laws associated with anti-discrimination laws for renters.
-The Fair Housing Act applies to other real estate transactions, including buying and selling property.
+The Fair Housing Act applies to all real estate transactions, including buying, renting, financing, and selling property.

-The Fair Housing Act makes it unlawful to refuse to rent to, negotiate with, or discriminate against any person based on their inclusion in a protected class.
+The Fair Housing Act makes it illegal to refuse to rent to, negotiate with, or discriminate against any person based on their inclusion in a protected class.

 Protect classes recognized under the Fair Housing Act include: